The Kahns Tea Store 1909 calendar plate is my Treasure Chest Thursday post.

 Fortunately, Schleswig-Holstein records are well represented in Ancestry’s “Deutschland, Ausgewählte Evangelische Kirchenbücher 1500-1971” database, leading straight to the parish records for the Kahn family.

-Charles became a widower in 1927 with the death of his first wife, Minnie Hoffmann.
-I don’t know how Charles and my great-grandmother Anna met, or when they were married.
-According to my mother, her grandmother Anna Friedrike Luise Schumann Kirschstein Kahns was rather tough sledding, a dominant personality who was extremely devoted to evangelist Billy Sunday, who described himself as “an old-fashioned preacher of the old-time religion.”
+Charles became a widower on 23 Mar 1927 with the death of his first wife, Minnie Hoffmann.
+I don’t know how Charles and my great-grandmother Anna met, but on 22 Nov 1927, they married.
+According to my mother, her grandmother Anna Friedrike Luise Schumann Kirschstein Kahns was rather tough sledding, a dominant personality, who was extremely devoted to evangelist Billy Sunday, who described himself as “an old-fashioned preacher of the old-time religion.”

-When Charles died in 1938, no mention was made of his second wife in the death notice in the Chicago Tribune.
+When Charles died in 1938, his family made no mention of his second wife in the death notice in the Chicago Tribune.
 Charles was buried next to Minnie in Arlington Cemetery in Elmhurst.
-Anna was interred next to her ex-husband at Forest Home Cemetery in Forest Park.
+Anna was interred next to her ex-husband Bruno Kirschstein at Forest Home Cemetery in Forest Park.

 The Fate of the Plate

 As for the Kahns Tea Store 1909 calendar plate, now it sits on my plate rail, part of my family history.
-To me, this plate is a living connection to my family history and not just something purchased for money from an antique dealer.
-It also neatly symbolizes the pleasure I’ve had researching my family history and turning the names I’d heard for years into real people.
+To me, this plate is a living connection to my family history.
+It’s not just something purchased for money from an antique dealer.
+It also neatly symbolizes the all of the pleasure I’ve had researching my family history.
+And alone among my living relatives, I have turned the names I’d heard for years into real people.